euruko2012/call-for-proposals/michal_papis-using_ruby_for_testing_bash/README.md

-# Using ruby for testing BASH - DTF / RVM
+# Using Ruby for testing BASH - DTF / RVM

-There is a lot of usage of ruby in any web frameworks, but ruby is not only suitable to build way more than internet.
+There is Ruby in a lot of web frameworks, but Ruby is suitable to build way more than web apps.

-With Ruby we can do anything we imagine and I imagined the perfect testing framework (DTF).

-Able to test anything you want:
+So I imagined the perfect testing framework (DTF) to test anything you want:

 - any language that can load interactive interpreter
 - real scripts with tests in form of comments
-- plugins for: interpreter, input, output, tests
+- plugins for interpreter, input, output and tests

-Thanks to ruby it was possible to write plugable core in less than 200 lines, a working framework including tests fitted in less then 1000 lines.
+Ruby made it possible to write a pluggable core in less than 200 lines and a working framework, including tests, fitted in less then 1000 lines.

-The talk will include talk on DTF code, the simple solutions that make it useful and good tool.
+The talk will include specifics on DTF code and how it is a useful and good tool.
-It will cover also uses for DTF, mostly on RVM examples.
+Examples will be provided but mostly with RVM examples.

-DTF also gives support for testing shell projects using Travis which can be shortly described too.
+If there is time I can go into details on using DTF for testing shell projects with Travis CI.

-And finally the talk will cover details of RVM usage, and everyone knows RVM, but RVM has so many new and unused features, that can make life easier but are not properly advertised.
+Finally I will talk about new and unused tricks for making life easier with RVM that are not properly advertised.

 ## Michal Papis